sergueik/powershell_selenium/selenium4/csharp/basic/README.md

-Tehe program is using Selenium 4.x or 3.x and connects to Chrome websocket on its own using [sta/websocket-sharp](https://github.com/sta/websocket-sharp/tree/master/Example) and connects to  regular socket using [dynamic RestClient](https://github.com/bennidhamma/RestClient) Note - there is no `async` code to allow working in SharpDevelop which is unable to parse the syntax
+Tehe program is using Selenium 4.x or 3.x and connects to Chrome websocket on its own using [sta/websocket-sharp](https://github.com/sta/websocket-sharp/tree/master/Example) and connects to  regular socket using [dynamic RestClient](https://github.com/bennidhamma/RestClient) and uses [fastJSON](https://www.codeproject.com/Articles/159450/fastJSON-Smallest-Fastest-Polymorphic-JSON-Seriali) to compose and process CDP API [messages](https://chromedevtools.github.io/devtools-protocol/tot/).
+Note - there is intentionally no `async` code to allow development code in the now defunct [SharpDevelop](https://github.com/icsharpcode/SharpDevelop) IDE which never became unable to parse the C# 5.x syntax

 ### Usage